19hours/sg-statutes/Acts/Companies Act.md

 (2) The solvency statement —

-(a) if the amalgamating company is exempt from audit requirements under section 205B or 205C, shall be in the form of a statutory declaration; or
+(a) if the amalgamating company is exempt from audit requirements under section 205B or 205C, shall be in the form of a declaration in writing; or

+[Act 36 of 2014 wef 01/07/2015]

-(b) if the amalgamating company is not such a company, shall be in the form of a statutory declaration or shall be accompanied by a report from its auditor that he has inquired into the affairs of the amalgamating company and is of the opinion that the statement is not unreasonable given all the circumstances.
+(b) if the amalgamating company is not such a company, shall be in the form of a declaration in writing or shall be accompanied by a report from its auditor that he has inquired into the affairs of the amalgamating company and is of the opinion that the statement is not unreasonable given all the circumstances.

 [21/2005]

+[Act 36 of 2014 wef 01/07/2015]

 (3) In forming an opinion for the purposes of subsection (1)(a) and (b), the directors shall take into account all liabilities of the amalgamating company (including contingent liabilities).